How To Grade Pallets

-To grade deck boards and bottom boards you need to look for splits or cracks in the wood.
-You will need to make sure chunks of wood are not missing on end pieces.
+To grade deck boards and bottom boards you need to look for slits or cracks in the wood.
+You will need to make sure chucks of wood are not missing on end pieces.
 Be sure to also look to make sure the boards are securely fastened.
 All of these factors will help determine the grade of the pallets.

 All nails often referred to as fasteners must be completely nailed flush with the wood.
 Nails that are raised above the deck boards or sticking out of the side of stringers are not acceptable.
 Any nails not completely nailed in will affect the grade of the pallet.